 When the pandemic struck, Moreno’s team was investigating how the expression of Lose proteins changes in the body with age.
 Their initial results indicated that, on average, their level increases with age.
 However, variability was high: within same age group, some individuals had significantly higher levels than others.

 “This finding caught our attention”, Moreno recalled.
 “We thought, could this variance in Lose protein levels explain why COVID-19 prognosis varies so much across individuals?”

 To answer this question, Moreno teamed up with collaborators in Switzerland and Denmark.
 They collected lung and nasopharyngeal samples and analysed the levels of Lose protein using PCR.
 Their results, published in the journal EMBO Molecular Medicine, were striking.

 “The levels of Lose proteins collected with this simple test ended up being a better predictor of an individual’s prognosis than any other biomarker, including age”, Moreno remarked.

 Scientists are now studying the mechanism that underlies this phenomenon, which is still unknown.
 However, the team believes their discovery may have immediate clinical applications.

 “This new marker could help determine whether a patient who has just contracted the disease will need closer monitoring or early intervention.
-It might also have the side benefit of persuading unvaccinated individuals who have high levels of Lose proteins to get vaccinated”, he suggests.
+It might also have the side benefit of persuading unvaccinated individuals who have high levels of Lose proteins to get vaccinated”, he suggested.

 According to Moreno, this pertinent finding has even broader implications.
 “Over the last few decades, we’ve discovered multiple processes where cell fitness plays a key role, including ageing and cancer.
-This new insight opens yet another research avenue on the relation between cell fitness and infectious disease”, he concludes.Loading Likes...
+This new insight opens yet another research avenue on the relation between cell fitness and infectious disease”, he concluded.Loading Likes...